appsody/website/content/docs/stacks/package.md

 ```
 appsody stack package
 ```
-Run this command from the base directory of your stack, or specify the path to your stack (e.g. `appsody stack package [path/to/stack]`).
+Run this command from the base directory of your stack, or specify the path to your stack: `appsody stack package <path/to/stack>`.

 This builds the stack container image, creates archives for each template, and adds your stack to the `dev.local` repository in your Appsody configuration.